 Chief Executive Officer of the Freedom Park Trust, Dr Wally Serote

 Distinguished women leaders and dignitaries

-Leaders and members of our national, provincial and local
+Leaders and members of our national, provincial and local legislatures and governments

 Mayor of Tshwane, Father Smangaliso Mkhatshwa